arvidn/libtorrent/trunk/docs/make_torrent.rst

 	the piece hashes, also calculate the file hashes and add those associated with each file.
 Note that unless you use the `set_piece_hashes()`_ function, this flag will have no effect.

+``alignment`` is used when pad files are enabled.
+This is the size eligible files are aligned to.
+The default is the default bittorrent block size of 16 kiB.
+It is common to align to the piece size of the torrent.

 generate()
 ----------